-Section 8.4410. - Audit.
+Section 8.10. - Audit.

 An independent audit shall be made of all City accounts at least annually and more frequently if deemed necessary by the Council.
 Such audit shall be made by certified public accountant to be selected by the Council.
-A balance sheet statement prepared by the certified public accountant which shall disclose the assets, liabilities, reserves, and equities or each fund of the City at a specific date, except trust and agency funds, shall be published as required by law or this Charter. in a newspaper of general circulation in the City.
+A balance sheet statement prepared by the certified public accountant which shall disclose the assets, liabilities, reserves, and equities or each fund of the City at a specific date, except trust and agency funds, shall be published as required by law or this Charter.
 If a single balance sheet is prepared for several funds, it must be in a columnar or sectional form so as to exhibit the accounts of each fund and balanced account group individually; provided further, that the balance sheet statement published in a newspaper of general circulation as required above shall be accompanied by a summary statement of any disclosures filed with the State Treasurer as required by Public Act 2 of 1968, of the Public Acts of the State of Michigan [MCL 141.421 et seq., MSA 5.3228(21)], as amended.

-CHAPTER 9. - TAXATION [5]
+CHAPTER 9. - TAXATION ^[5]